ZhanYang-nwpu/RSVG-pytorch/README.md

 4、Evaluate trained models on DIOR-RSVG
 Run ```main.py``` using ```--test True```.
+Remember to set "--resume" and "--pretrain" to your needs in the parameters.

 ## Reference
 If you found this code useful, please cite the paper.
 Welcome :+1:_<big>`Fork and Star`</big>_:+1:, then I will let you know when we update.